Welcome to the Centre for Heritage & Museum Studies

 What is ‘Heritage and Museum Studies’?

 This developing field of study recognises that heritage finds expression not only in material culture, but also in intangible cultural events and performances, and that heritage is intimately linked to expressions of identity, sense of place and the processes of remembering, forgetting and commemoration.
-It endeavours to expand understanding about the purposes for which heritage and museums have been employed by stakeholder and audience groups ranging from local communities or agencies, to state and national governments, and international policy frameworks.
-It develops an integrated understanding of the way heritage is managed and exhibited with critical explorations of the cultural and political work that heritage does in society.
+It endeavours to expand understanding about the purposes for which heritage and museums have been employed by stakeholder and audiences, ranging from local communities or agencies, to state and national governments and international agencies.
+It develops an integrated understanding of the way heritage is managed and exhibited, with critical explorations of the cultural and political work that heritage does in society.